CyCat-project/cycat-project-website/_services/explanations.md

 # For producers of CyCAT data

 The first step of encoding a resource reference is making sure that you have a **publisher** namespace reserved.
-For a full explanation of the **publisher** object, see the (concept page)[https://https://cycat.org/concept/].
+For a full explanation of the **publisher** object, see the [concept page](https://https://cycat.org/concept/).

 The authoritive data-point in the **publisher** object is the `short-name`.
 When selecting a `short-name`, make sure that the name is as uniquely identifiable and tied to your organisation or person as possible.